lasigeBioTM/MER/README.md

 Let's walk trough an example of adding a sample lexicon to MER.

-First, we have to create the lexicon file in the _data_ folder:
+First, create the lexicon file in the `data` folder:

 ```txt
 α-maltose